-Step 1 – Come up with the idea
+Step 1: Come up with the idea

 While you think about this new idea, define who your users are.
 Think about their persona, profile and what they like and dislike.
 Ask yourself if what you are doing resonates with your main target market.
 If yes, move forward.
-If not, then drop the idea at once and never look back, because and idea without a well-defined target market is not an idea at all.
+If not, then drop the idea at once and never look back, because an idea without a well-defined target market is not an idea at all.

-Step 2 – Listen to your target users
+Step 2: Listen to your target users

-Talking to people will help you gather insights and feedback to direct you.
+Talking to people will help you gather insight and feedback to direct you.
 Beware that your idea is most likely to receive resistance at first.
 Listen carefully and try to converse with those who are not in favor of your idea and see why they don’t like it.
 It’s a healthy exercise to pinpoint major issues in your ideas or to boost your confidence in it and convince them.
-At all cases, you must present your idea with passion and enjoy the challenge.
+In all cases, you must present your idea with passion and enjoy the challenge.

-Step 3 – Analyze competition
+Step 3: Analyze the competition

 You’ll need to see who else is in the field of what you want to do and analyze their performance.
 There are endless ways and different criteria to analyze competitors.
 You might consider the value of service provided in terms of content quality, ease of use, navigational controls, pricing, and availability.
 On one hand, you do this analysis to see if there are any gaps that your competitors missed where you could focus on and leverage against them.
 On the other hand, you could find out that your app’s category is already saturated and it’s time to move on and look for another idea.